linkingpaths/skate/README.md

 ### Why inline styles?

+Inline styles is a good technique to achieve consistent rendering when sending email newsletters to difference email client.
 As mentioned by Zurb's guys:

 > * Popular email clients like Gmail strip out CSS in the \<style\> tag.
 > * This is the best way to guarantee your email works properly on the compatible clients listed in the docs.